ouya/docs/content-review-guidelines.md

 <img src="https://s3.amazonaws.com/ouya-docs/images/Settings_96x96.png"/>

+### Leanback Icon

-* The [leanback icon](https://developer.nvidia.com/android-tv-developer-guide#leanback_banner) is shown in the `Android TV` launcher when the game is installed.
+* The [leanback icon](https://developer.nvidia.com/android-tv-developer-guide#leanback_banner) is shown in the `Android TV` default launcher when the game is installed.
 The expected file is in `/res/drawable/icon.png` and the image size must be `320x180`.

 The `AndroidManifest.xml` application logo defines the name of the `leanback icon`.